Our October issue is out now!

 And don’t forget...

-… our regular features including a round-up of the latest geographical and climate science news; a hotspot focus on Iraqi Kurdistan; tips on photographing Little owls; and lots, lots more
+... our regular features including a round-up of the latest geographical and climate science news; an Essential Gear on Iran's Karun River; tips on photographing New England; a Hotspot focus on the Korean Peninsula; and lots, lots more...

 Buy your copy now, subscribe and save up to 35 per cent or call +44 (0)1635 588 496.
 Geographical is also available in WHSmith and many independent newsagents